FNNDSC/CHRIS_docs/apiprofiles/store/plugin.md

 API resource representing a containerized command line program.

-A ChRIS plugin is associated with one or more [compute resources](computeresource.md) already registered with the ChRIS instance by a ChRIS admin.
 ChRIS plugins are of type `ds` (data synthesis), `fs` (feed synthesis) or `ts` (topology synthesis).